Should West Nile Virus-positive mosquito pools become excessive --and

 · Keep vegetation trimmed

-These reports reflect TCPH efforts to track incidence of Chikungunya Virus, Dengue Virus, St. Louis Encephalitis Virus, West Nile Virus and Zika Virus in Tarrant County.
+These reports reflect TCPH efforts to track the incidence of Chikungunya Virus, Dengue Virus, St. Louis Encephalitis Virus, West Nile Virus and Zika Virus in Tarrant County.

 As a way to continuously monitor the mosquito population, TCPH has made Gravid mosquito traps available to all Tarrant County cities.
 Cities set the traps in strategic locations, collect samples of mosquitoes and deliver them to the TCPH laboratory or a contracted laboratory for testing --specifically for West Nile Virus positive pools.
 Collectively, more than 150 traps are now in use across the county.
 TCPH uses the same process in the County’s unincorporated areas.
 Test results are posted on the interactive map on this web page.